jbergknoff/upower-plot/README.md

 # upower-plot

-This is a tool for visualizing upower battery charge history.
+This is a web-based tool for visualizing [UPower](https://upower.freedesktop.org/) battery charge history (typically stored in `/var/lib/upower/history-charge-*.dat`).
 The initial revision is very lightly modified from code which ChatGPT gave, which was only slightly broken, based on the prompt

 ```
 write a webpage that accepts upower battery readings via an `input type=file` and makes an explorable plot of them
 ```

-I did this because the graphs given by `gnome-power-statistics` are very hard to read and can't be zoomed.
+I made this because I was having a hard time inspecting the plots produced by `gnome-power-statistics`.

 ## TODO